pekibaby/Intro_Java_Script/README.md

 # Intro_Java_Script
-How to create a JavaScript Calculator
+How to create a Calculator, using Javascript.